 - (1) Requirements and Policies.
 The following criteria must be met in order to utilize buffer averaging on a development site: - a.
 Buffer averaging is required for water quality buffers that have stream crossings. - b.
-An overall average buffer width of 50-100', depending on the water buffer requirement, must be achieved within the boundaries of the property to be developed. - c.
+An overall average buffer width of forty (40) fifty (50) feet to eighty-five (85) one hundred (100) feet, depending on the water buffer requirement, must be achieved within the boundaries of the property to be developed. - c.
 The average width must be calculated based upon the entire length of stream bank or shoreline that is located within the boundaries of the property to be developed.
 When calculating the buffer length, the natural stream channel should be followed. - d.
 Stream buffer averaging shall be applied to each side of a stream independently.
 If the property being developed includes both sides of a stream, buffer averaging can be applied to both sides of the stream, but must be applied to both sides of the stream independently. - e.
 The total width of the buffer shall not be less than twenty-five (25) feet, or the width of the floodway at any location, except at approved stream crossings.
-Those areas of the buffer having a minimum width of twenty-five (25) feet (or less at approved stream crossings) can comprise no more than fifty (50) percent of the buffer length. - (2) Areas Where Buffer Averaging is Prohibited.
+Those areas of the buffer having a minimum width of twentyfive (25) feet (or less at approved stream crossings) can comprise no more than fifty percent (50%) of the buffer length. - (2) Areas Where Buffer Averaging is Prohibited.
 Buffer width averaging is prohibited in developments that have, or will have after development, the land uses listed below: - a.
-Developments or facilities that include on-site sewage disposal and treatment systems (i.e., septic systems), raised septic systems, subsurface discharges from a wastewater treatment plant, or land application of bio-solids or animal waste; - b.
-Landfills (demolition landfills, permitted landfills, closed-in-place landfills): - c.
+Developments or facilities that include on-site sewage disposal and treatment systems (i.e., septic systems), raised septic systems, subsurface discharges from a wastewater treatment plant, or land application of biosolids or animal waste; - b.
+Landfills (demolition landfills, permitted landfills, closed-in-place landfills); - c.
 Junkyards;

 - d.
 Commercial or industrial facilities that store and/or service motor vehicles; - e.
 Commercial greenhouses or landscape supply facilities; - f.
 Developments or facilities that have commercial or public pools; - g.
 Animal care facilities, kennels, and commercial/business developments or facilities that provide short-term or long-term care of animals; - h.
-Other land uses deemed by the Richland County Public Works

-Department to have the potential to generate higher than normal pollutant loadings.
+Other land uses deemed by the Department of Public Works to have the potential to generate higher than normal pollutant loadings. - (3) Example Calculation.
+This subsection provides an example calculation of water quality buffer averaging.
+A development site is bounded by eight hundred (800) linear feet of a perennial stream, measured following the stream channel.
+Only one side of the stream is located within the boundaries of the site to be developed.